|

 The furniture

-Given the shortage of wood in Orkney, the people of Skara Brae were forced to make do with the only building material available to them - stone.
+Given the shortage of wood in Orkney, the people of Skara Brae made do with the only building material available to them — stone.

 The local stone provided the Neolithic builders with a readily available material that could be worked easily and turned into items for use within the household.
 It is also the reason the village is so well-preserved.